Special conference sessions 2021

 Know when to refer to specialist care

-Join the experts for live interactive sessions, answering your questions.
+Join the experts for a live interactive session, answering your questions.

-Bev is a nurse practitioner and independent nurse prescriber working in general practice in Gloucestershire.
+Bev is an advanced nurse practitioner and independent nurse prescriber working in general practice in Gloucestershire.
 She specialises in long term conditions.
-She is also an Education Facilitator for Devon Training Hub and is the Editor in Chief of Practice Nurse Journal and Primary Care Issues & Answers.
+She is also PCN Nurse Co-ordinator at Taurus Health and is the Editor in Chief of Practice Nurse Journal and Primary Care Issues & Answers.
 She has key roles in respiratory care including as Asthma Lead for the Association of Respiratory Nurse Specialists and with the Primary Care Respiratory Society Policy Forum.
 She is also the nurse board member for the Primary Care Cardiovascular Society.
 Bev has an MSc in Respiratory Care and an MA in Medical Ethics and Law.
 She has been a Queen’s Nurse since 2015.